 One of the first wines I tasted as a young wine explorer was a dessert wine made of the Malvasia grape.
 It was in Virginia, and the wine steward told those gathered at the tasting that it was a favorite of the founding fathers.
 Malvasia is one of the grapes used to make Madeira, a thick, sweet, fortified wine that is basically “cooked” to achieve a nutty, rich, almost chocolatey taste.
 George Washington reportedly had a pint of “Malmsey” with dinner every night!

-This week’s wine is nothing like Madeira, although it is 90% Malvasia.
+This week’s wine is nothing like Madeira, although it is almost 90% Malvasia.
 The Contrade white I’m featuring is a perfect summer sipper: crisp and refreshing, fruity but not overly sweet, and definitely one to chill and enjoy on the back porch while you watch the brilliant Ohio sunset.

 The 2016 Contrade Malvasia Chardonnay comes from Puglia in southern Italy, in the heel of the boot, with grapes sourced from a small group of local farmers, hand-picked for quality.
 The Falvo Family started the Contrade project in 2015 to identify and raise awareness of the best indigenous grape varietals in Puglia, Italy’s largest wine region.
 The goal was to raise the quality of the wines produced, from high-volume lower quality wines to hand-crafted, superior wines that “express both the traditions and the elegance of Puglia.”
 Contrade, from Latin, signifies the parcels of land, bordered by olive trees or other natural features, that become identifiable by their name.